 Along with the usual accompaniments to a fiesta (including lots of amazing food and drink), Velez’s Semana Santa sees phenomenal processions that build in complexity and grandeur throughout the week to Good Friday (the climax).
-The highlight is the processions themselves: huge floats weighing up to 5,000kg depict different scenes from the events in the week leading to Christ’s death and then resurrection.
+The highlight is the processions themselves: huge floats (tronos) weighing up to 5,000kg depict different scenes from the events in the week leading to Christ’s death and then resurrection.
 It sounds sombre, and occasionally can be, but it’s also incredibly beautiful and moving.

-19 individual ‘brotherhoods’ will prepare for these parades for an entire year, each designing a parade route and floats depicting an image of Jesus Christ, the Virgin Mary and associated saints.
+19 individual ‘brotherhoods’ will prepare for these parades for an entire year, each designing floats depicting an image of Jesus Christ, the Virgin Mary and associated saints.

 The Week Leading Up to Easter Sunday

 Processions start on Palm Sunday, which is on the last Sunday of Lent (a changeable date this year 14th April 2019).
 On this day the floats and processions will depict Jesus’s triumphant entry into Jerusalem.
 Balconies are decorated with plaited palms and expect people to lay palm leaves in front of the float which will eventually come to rest at the church of San Juan Bautista.
 The congregation will worship here and also pay homage to the carving of the Virgen del Rocio statue that resides in the church.

-Best viewing is at the church at the end of the procession.
-Get there early and see the first lighting of the Virgen de la Candelaria’s candles.
+Best viewing is at the church at the end of the procession or get there early and see the first lighting of the Virgen de la Candelaria’s candles at 17.00hrs.

-Processions today feature the oldest of the brotherhoods and oldest of the floats to feature in Velez’s Semana Santa; the depiction of the Sweet Name of Jesus.
-The best place to watch this is near the start of the parade on Calle de la Carrera where a float depicting the Virgin lies in wait to escort the Sweet Name of Jesus at the entrance to the Paso del Ecce-Homo before continuing on amidst a throng of thrones and live marching bands.
+Processions today feature the oldest of the brotherhoods and oldest of the floats to feature in Velez’s Semana Santa.
+The best place to watch this is near the start of the parade on Calle de la Carrera where a float depicting the Virgin lies in wait to escort another float at the entrance to the Paso del Ecce-Homo before continuing on amidst a throng of thrones and live marching bands.